PROactive, Prospective Pioglitazone Clinical Trial in Macrovascular Events - PIONEER

 Among patients with type II diabetes, treatment with pioglitazone was associated with greater reductions in inflammatory biomarkers of arteriosclerosis and carotid IMT at 6 months compared with glimepiride despite similar changes in HbA1c.
 Whether these changes translate into clinical outcomes remains to be determined.
 However, as the authors note, carotid IMT has been shown to be a strong correlate of cardiovascular risk and stroke.
 Given the findings of the present study, a larger, 5,000 patient trial to evaluate clinical outcomes among type 2 diabetic patients is underway, the Prospective Pioglitazone Clinical Trial in Macrovascular Events (PROactive) trial.

 Pfützner A, et al. Improvement of Cardiovascular Risk Markers by Pioglitazone Is Independent From Glycemic Control: Results From the Pioneer Study.
 J Am Coll Cardiol 2005;45:1925–31.

-Keywords: Stroke, Insulin, Follow-Up Studies, Immunosuppressive Agents, Diabetes Mellitus, Type 2, Carotid Artery Diseases, Risk Factors, Smoking, Glucose, Sulfonylurea Compounds, C-Reactive Protein, Body Mass Index, Biological Markers, Heart Failure, Thiazolidinediones
+Keywords: Stroke, Insulin, Follow-Up Studies, Immunosuppressive Agents, Diabetes Mellitus, Type 2, Carotid Artery Diseases, Risk Factors, Smoking, Glucose, Sulfonylurea Compounds, C-Reactive Protein, Body Mass Index, Biomarkers, Heart Failure, Thiazolidinediones

 < Back to Listings